AI Workshop: learn to build apps with AI →

 Downloading data from the internet as an ArrayBuffer

-We can download a blob from the internet and store it into an ArrayBuffer using XHR:
+We can download data from the internet and receive it as an ArrayBuffer using XHR:

 const downloadBlob = (url, callback) => {